Bed Bath & Beyond (2023–present): As Bed Bath & Beyond

 On October 24, 2023, it was announced that the company would rebrand as Beyond, Inc. effective November 6, 2023.
 The same day, the company switched its stock listing to the New York Stock Exchange under its new name, and Johnson resigned as CEO, replaced by Dave Nielsen in an interim capacity.

 On March 28, 2024, Beyond relaunched the Overstock.com brand name, intending to place the brand in a higher market segment from Bed Bath & Beyond by targeting larger purchases and higher-income consumers.
-Beyond also announced plans to relaunch the Zulily brand in Q2 2024.
+Beyond had also planned to relaunch the Zulily brand in Q2 2024 however this did not come to pass.

 In October 2024, Beyond announced a $40 million investment in The Container Store, along with a new line of Bed, Bath & Beyond-branded household goods to be sold at its brick-and-mortar locations.
 However, on November 20th, Beyond announced that they had concerns that The Container Store would be able to reach terms with its lenders that would satisfy the financing agreements for the investment.
 Beyond gave The Container Store a deadline of January 31, 2025 to obtain acceptable financing.

-In 2025, Beyond purchased Kirkland's for $10 million and announced conversion To Bed Bath and Beyond Home stores.
+In 2025, Beyond purchased Kirkland's for $10 million and announced its conversion to Bed Bath and Beyond Home stores.
 Its first store opened in Nashville, Tennessee in August.
+More stores opened throughout the rest of 2025 and as of the end of 2025, there are now 5 stores under the Bed Bath and Beyond name.
+The plan is to open as many as 300 stores over the next few years.
+In April 2026, the company announced that it would acquire The Container Store for $150 million and announced that it would return to physical retail stores in the United States, opening three new stores in Massachusetts.
+Ninety-eight Container Store locations would be rebranded under the name "The Container Store - Bed Bath & Beyond", with the merger expected to close on or after July 1, 2026.
+This includes opening locations in the state of California where the company's CEO initially said they would not return with brick-and-mortar stores.

+In 2026, the company changed its corporate name to Neighborhood Intelligence, and moved its headquarters to Nashville.

+Brands

+Under the umbrella organization of Bed Bath & Beyond, Inc., the company's brands are: